 Stick with your exercise plan.

 Some people set their minds that since they’re going to eat a lot and gain weight over the holidays, they might as well ditch the gym.
 But that’s not how it works.
 Exercise does not just help you lose weight by burning calories.
-It also helps you regulate and speed up your metabolism.
+It also enables you to regulate and speed up your metabolism.
 If you stick with your usual workout, you’ll be more likely to resist the urge to overeat.
-If not, at least it would be easier for you to get back on track.
+If not, it would be easier for you to get back on track.

 Get back on track.